| Title: | Calculating Optimum Sampling Effort in Community Ecology |

 alpha |

-a data frame containing the estimation of power and beta for
+$Power: a data frame with power and beta estimates across different

-a data frame containing the estimates of pseudoF for simH0
+$Results: a data frame with pseudo-F estimates for simH0 and simHa.

 Edlin Guerra-Castro ([email protected]), Arturo Sanchez-Porras